Vincent-Omondi/stylize/README.md

 - **printascii.go**: A package that prints the ASCII art to the specified output file.
 - **asciiart.go**: A package that handles form action, loading ascii characters and generating ascii art
 - **index.go**: A package that handles the landing page of the web tool
+- **error.go**: A package that handles error page to allow for effective communication of any errors that occur

 ### Built With

 - Go Programming Language
+- CSS
+- JavaScript
 - HTML

 ## Getting Started

-To get started with ASCII Art Web, follow the instructions below.
+To get started with Stylize, follow the instructions below.

 ### Prerequisites